 Warehouse Specialist Salary

 The salary for a warehouse specialist can vary depending on the specific employer, the location of the job, and the individual’s level of education and experience.
 According to the U.S. Bureau of Labor Statistics (BLS), the median annual wage for material moving machine operators, which includes warehouse specialists who operate equipment such as forklifts, is $35,580.
-The BLS also reports that the median annual wage for stock clerks and order fillers, which includes some warehouse specialists, was $25,390 as of May 2019.
+The BLS also reports that the median annual wage for stock clerks and order fillers, which includes some warehouse specialists, is $25,390.

 The job outlook for warehouse specialists is generally favorable, with the BLS projecting employment of material moving machine operators to grow by 6% between 2019 and 2029, which is about as fast as the average for all occupations.
 The BLS also projects employment of stock clerks and order fillers to decline by 6% over the same period, due in part to automation and the increasing use of robots in warehouses.
 However, the demand for skilled warehouse specialists who can operate and maintain these technologies is expected to remain strong.